naoxio/ukuvota/README.md

 # Evotico
 Streamlining secure, efficient electronic voting for organizations and communities, fostering global empowerment.

+## Current goals
+- [ ] make the form submission to create a process work without JavaScript
+- [ ] store data securily in a decentralized database (ipfs?)
+- [ ] make proposal collection and voting work without JavaScript
+- [ ] migrate data from ukuvota.world and redirect ukuvota to evotico

 ## Development Environment

 To set up a development environment for Evotico, follow these steps: